To add the course, please email the instructor, or show up the

 Capoeira is a Brazilian art combining instrumental music, song,

-dance, martial arts, ritual, theatre, and more.
+dance, martial arts, ritual, theater, and more.
 This ensemble

 focuses on Capoeira Angola, a traditional style from the